Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Dehydration and heat stroke are two very common heat-related diseases that can be life-threatening if left untreated.

-Dehydration can be a serious heat-related disease, as well as being a dangerous side effect of diarrhea, vomiting, and fever.
-Children and persons over the age of 60 are particularly susceptible to dehydration.
+Dehydration can be a serious heat-related disease.
+It is also a dangerous side effect of diarrhea, vomiting, and fever.
+Children and people over the age of 60 are particularly susceptible to dehydration.

 Under normal conditions, we all lose body water daily through sweat, tears, breathing, urine, and stool.
 In a healthy person, this water is replaced by drinking fluids and eating foods that contain water.
-When a person becomes so sick with fever, diarrhea, or vomiting, or if an individual is overexposed to the sun and not drinking enough water, dehydration occurs.
-This is caused when the body loses water content and essential body salts, such as sodium, potassium, calcium bicarbonate, and phosphate.
+When a person becomes so sick with fever, diarrhea, or vomiting, dehydration happens.
+It also happens if an individual is overexposed to the sun and not drinking enough water.
+This is caused when the body loses water content and essential body salts, such as sodium and potassium.

-Occasionally, dehydration can be caused by drugs, such as diuretics, which deplete body fluids and electrolytes.
+Occasionally, dehydration can be caused by medicines, such as diuretics.
+These deplete body fluids and electrolytes.
 Whatever the cause, dehydration should be treated as soon as possible.